What￼ is Sound Walk Sunday?

 What is the timeline for submissions?

-March – 16 June – Open call for existing and new work, and workshops to run on SWS19 or in the week following to be featured in the programme
+March – 28 July – Open call for existing and new work, and workshops to run on SWS19 or beyond following to be featured in the programme – call NOW CLOSED

 1 September – Sound Walk Sunday